Darryl Boyce: Playing career

 As a free agent upon the 2012–13 NHL lockout, Boyce was signed to a try-out contract with the Hamilton Bulldogs of the AHL on October 5, 2012.
 He began the 2012–13 season with the Bulldogs and played in 22 games scoring only 1 goal before he was subsequently released on December 15, 2012.
 In January, 2013, Boyce signed a contract with the reigning Finnish league champions JYP Jyväskylä.

 In September 2013, he signed a one-year AHL contract with the Springfield Falcons, an affiliate of previous club the Columbus Blue Jackets.
 In the 2013–14 season, Boyce scored a professional high 32 points in 63 games with the Falcons.
 After his successful season with Springfield, Boyce opted to return for a second stint with JYP of the Finnish Liiga, signing a two-year contract on June 11, 2014.
 Following his two-year stint in Finland, Boyce accepted an offer from Germany, signing with ERC Ingolstadt of the Deutsche Eishockey Liga (DEL) in May 2016.

 In his debut season in Germany in 2016–17, Boyce contributed with 31 points in 48 games.
 At the completion of his contract with Ingolstadt, Boyce opted to remain in the DEL, signing a two-year deal with rival club, Düsseldorfer EG on May 15, 2017.

-On August 15, 2018, Boyce ended his 11-year professional career, transitioning to a Co-ordinator of Hockey operations and player development role, with the Moncton Wildcats of the Quebec Major Junior Hockey League.
+On August 15, 2018, Boyce ended his 11-year professional career, transitioning to a coordinator of hockey operations and player development role, with the Moncton Wildcats of the Quebec Major Junior Hockey League.